ThierrySans/CSCD71/index.md

 ## Course Staff

-We encourage you to post questions regarding course materials and projects on Piazza.
+We encourage you to post questions regarding course materials and projects on Slack.
 However, if you need extended support, the course staff will hold office hours.

 <div class="grid">
     <div class="hrow row">